 - Prepare a basic market segmentation

-- Explain the functions of product, price, distribution and promotion and their inter-relationships within an integrated marketing program
+- Explain the functions of product, price and promotion and their inter-relationships within an integrated marketing program

 - Apply effective techniques in developing and qualifying sales leads

-- Demonstrate preparation and good techniques in sales presentations, including the ability to deal with objections to advance the sale, and close the sale
+- Demonstrate preparation and persuasive techniques in sales presentations, including the ability to deal with objections to advance the sale, and close the sale

-- Develop a plan to follow-up and service the sale
+- Develop a plan to follow-up and service the business relationship

 - Justify the importance of ethical behaviour in business relationships